iamhkmid/blog-post/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the development server.

 Open [https://blog-post-coral.vercel.app](https://blog-post-coral.vercel.app) to view deployment web.